jpavel/GetCleanData/CodeBook.md

 Activity indicator (integer 1-6) was replaced by more informative string.

+### New variables
+2 new variables were added to the dataset:

+* **activity** - contains a string indicating the activity done by the subject
+* **subject_id** - an integer between 1 and 30 indicating which subject was the source of data

 ### Averaging by group

 A dataset was devided into 180 groups (6 activities for 30 subjects) and per-group means of all selected variables have been calculated.
 The variable names are composed as follows: